Partners

 Ethnologists' Bistro

-The Santesih Laboratory is a partner ofthe Bistrot des Ethnologuesin Montpellier, which is run by the A.R.C.E. association (Atelier de Rencontres et de Recherches Comparatives en Ethnologie).
+The Santesih Laboratory is a partner ofthe Bistrot des Ethnologuesin Montpellier, which is managed by the A.R.C.E. association (Atelier de Rencontres et de Recherches Comparatives en Ethnologie).

 Program for the Bistrot des Ethnologues